AgID/ccros-valcomp/README.md

 # Repository structure

-The two spreadsheets needed to complete the comparative evaluation can be downloaded from the [/tool](/tool) folder The [/documentation](/documentation) folder contains the Guide to compiling the two spreadsheets both in [MD format](documentation/manual.md) and, for convenienc, in [PDF format](documentation/SPCL4-AgID-CCROS-Guida%20alla%20compilazione%20della%20Valutazione%20Comparativa%20V1.pdf).
+The two spreadsheets needed to complete the comparative evaluation can be downloaded from the [/tool](/tool) folder The [/documentation](/documentation) folder contains the Guide to compiling the two spreadsheets both in [MD format](documentation/manual.md) and, for convenience, in [PDF format](documentation/SPCL4-AgID-CCROS-Guida%20alla%20compilazione%20della%20Valutazione%20Comparativa%20V1.pdf).

 # Licenses